 Brigitte Van Nice, a deputy clerk in a

-rural Iowa county, is accused of filing an illegal Iowa marriage
+rural Iowa county, is expected to plead not guilty to filing an

 Joab Penney and Joseph Parker of

-Florida said a Google search led them to Van Nice, who sent them a
+Florida said a Google search led them to Van Nice, who mailed them a

 marriage license application and told the couple they could marry in

 Iowa without coming to the state.